-- Green Enchilada Sauce- yep, I used canned, it’s tasty, cheap, and I don’t have to make it myself.
+- Green Enchilada Sauce- I use canned, it’s tasty, cheap, and I don’t have to make it myself.

 - Garnish: I sprinkle Red Pepper Flakes and chopped Cilantro on top.

-- In a large bowl combine your chicken, sour cream, green chile, taco seasoning, and part of your mozzarella and jack cheese.
+- Step 2: In a large bowl, combine your chicken, sour cream, green chile, spice mixture, and part of your mozzarella and jack cheese.

-- Dip a corn tortilla in the warm sauce, add the chicken mixture to the center, then roll up and place in a 9x13 baking dish.
+- Step 3: Dip a corn tortilla in warmed enchilada sauce, add the chicken mixture to the center, then roll up and place in a 9x13 baking dish.

-- Once all the tortillas are rolled, pour remaining enchilada sauce over the top, add remaining cheese, and the bake!
+- Step 4: Once all the tortillas are rolled, pour remaining enchilada sauce over the top, add remaining cheese, and the bake!

 Save this for later!